wholesomebocaj/SoftwareArchitecture-Development/(C4 Lvl 3) Component Diagram.md

 - Handle company onboarding
 - Enforce security policies

-### Data Manager
+### Django ORM
 - Execute database operations
 - Apply company_id filtering
 - Manage database connections
-- Handle data persistence
+- Handle data persistence through models

-This layered component architecture makes sure that the Flask API can handle the complex needs of managing complaints from multiple tenants while still being scalable, maintainable, and testable.
+This layered component architecture ensures that the Django API can handle the complex requirements of multi-tenant complaint management while remaining scalable, maintainable, and testable.
+The use of Django's built-in ORM and view system provides a robust foundation for enterprise-grade application development.

 ---